Options Trading Is About Math, Not Gambling

 Gambling means accepting bad odds for the chance of a big payout.
 Casinos rig every game so they win over time, no matter what happens on any individual bet.

 The key difference is that successful options traders only make trades where the probabilities favor them over time.
+They might sell overpriced options, buy underpriced ones, or build combinations that make money in specific scenarios.
 They might lose on some individual trades, but their overall approach is designed to make money based on mathematical advantages, not lucky guesses.

 Volatility: The Heart of Probability Trading